Achievable logoAchievable logo

 New accounts

-Clients and customers must submit specific pieces of information in order to open new accounts with broker-dealers and investment advisers.
-The requirement to attain this information comes from the Patriot Act, which was signed into law after the 9/11 attacks in 2001 to prevent terrorism and money laundering.
-This law requires financial firms to verify the identities of their customers, which aims to prevent the creation of accounts under fake personas.
+Clients and customers must provide specific information to open new accounts with broker-dealers and investment advisers.
+This requirement comes from the Patriot Act, which was signed into law after the 9/11 attacks in 2001 to help prevent terrorism and money laundering.
+The law requires financial firms to verify customer identities, helping prevent accounts from being opened under false identities.

-To accomplish this, financial firms must collect four pieces of critical information from the customer as a part of their Customer Identification Program (CIP):
+To do this, firms must collect four pieces of critical information as part of their Customer Identification Program (CIP):

 • Name